xometry/python-bamboo-api/README.md

 # Python Bamboo API

-API Handler for SonarQube web service, providing basic authentication (which seems to be the only kind that SonarQube supports) and a few methods to fetch rules and metrics.
+Client for Bamboo REST API, providing basic authentication and a few methods to fetch builds and deployments.

 ## Installation

 Install from this repository:

-    pip install -e git+git@github.com:kako-nawao/python-sonarqube-api.git#egg=sonarqube_api
+    pip install -e git+git@github.com:liocuevas/python-bamboo-api.git#egg=bamboo_api

 ## Usage

 Example use:

-    from sonarqube_api import SonarAPIHandler
+    from bamboo_api import BambooAPIClient

-    h = SonarAPIHandler(user='admin', password='admin')
+    bamboo = BambooAPIClient(user='admin', password='admin')
-    for project in h.get_resources_full_data(metrics=['coverage', 'violations']):
+    for build in bamboo.get_builds():
-        # do something with metrics...
+        # do something with builds results...

-Since the actual response data from SonarQube server is usually paged, all methods return generators to optimize memory as well retrieval performance of the first items.

-You can also specify a single resources to fetch, but keep in mind that the resource methods return generators, so you still need to *get the next object*:
+You can also specify a single project to fetch by default it will return the latest builds but you can get all the builds using the expand arg:

-    proj = h.get_resources_full_data(resource='some:example').next()
+    bamboo = BambooAPIClient(user='admin', password='admin')
+    for build in bamboo.get_builds(project_key='MYPRJ-KEY', expand=True):
+        # do something with builds results...

 ## Supported Methods

 The supported methods are:

-* get_metrics: yield metrics definition
-* get_rules: yield active rules
-* get_resources_debt: yield projects with their technical debt by category
-* get_resources_metrics: yield projects with some general metrics
-* get_resources_full_data: yield projects with their general metrics and technical debt by category (merge of previous two methods)

-## Export Command

-The package also provides a binary to export rules into csv and html files:

-    export-sonarqube-rules

-There are also many options you can pass to filter the rules:

-    export-sonarqube-rules --user=admin --password=admin --active-only --languages=py,js
+* get_builds: List of builds